Dataset-Driven Channel Masks in Transformers for Multivariate Time Series

-\textbf{Domain parameters for unseen dataset.} For an unseen dataset, selecting the appropriate domain parameters is challenging, as these parameters are not learned during training.
-To address this issue, we propose three strategies: 1) averaging the parameters across all datasets, 2) averaging the parameters from the forecasting datasets, and 3) selecting parameters from the dataset with the closest $r(\bar{\mathbf{R}})$.
-Table~\ref{tb:alpha_zeroshot} demonstrates the robustness of these strategies, consistently outperforming UniTS.
+\textbf{Domain parameters for unseen dataset.} For an unseen dataset, selecting the appropriate domain parameters is challenging, as these are not learned during training.
+To address this issue, we propose three strategies: 1) averaging the parameters across all datasets, 2) averaging the parameters from the forecasting datasets, and 3) selecting parameters from the dataset with the closest $r(\bar{\mathbf{R}})$, where Table~\ref{tb:alpha_zeroshot} demonstrates the robustness of these strategies.

-\textbf{Visualization of CM.} Figure~\ref{fig:CM_viz} shows the CMs of ECL~\citep{wu2021autoformer} and ETTh1~\citep{zhou2021informer}, illustrating the dependencies between the channels of each dataset.
-The CM of ETTh1 reveals a hidden relationship between the first and fifth channels when using domain parameters, which is not identified by the correlation matrix alone.
+\textbf{Visualization of CM.} Figure~\ref{fig:CM_viz} shows the CMs of ECL and ETTh1, illustrating the dependencies between the channels of each dataset.
+The CM of ETTh1 reveals a hidden relationship between the first and fifth channels when using domain parameters, which is not identified by $|\mathbf{R}|$ alone.

-\textbf{Various TS metrics.} To demonstrate the effectiveness of CMs using metrics beyond (Pearson) correlation, we apply CMs to iTransformer with three different metrics: 1) Euclidean distance (Euc.), which we min-max normalize to the range (0,1) and subtract from 1 to convert it into a similarity metric; 2) cosine similarity (Cos.), for which we take the absolute value, following the same intuition as correlation; and 3) dynamic time warping (DTW), where we apply the same process as with the Euclidean distance.
-Table~\ref{tbl:metric_abl} presents the TS forecasting result in terms of average MSE for four different horizons, indicating that CMs yield a performance gain regardless of the metric used, with the best performance achieved with correlation.
-Note that we use DTW only for datasets with fewer than 100 channels due to its computational complexity.
+\textbf{Various TS metrics.} To demonstrate the effectiveness of CMs using metrics beyond (Pearson) correlation, we apply CMs to iTransformer with three different metrics: 1) Euclidean distance (Euc.), which we min-max normalize to the range (0,1) and subtract from 1 to convert it into a similarity metric; 2) cosine similarity (Cos.), for which we take the absolute value, following the same intuition as correlation; and 3) dynamic time warping (DTW), where we apply the same process as with Euc.
+Table~\ref{tbl:metric_abl} presents average MSE for 4$H$s, indicating that CMs yield a performance gain regardless of the metric, with the best performance achieved with correlation.
+Note that we use DTW only for datasets with $C < 100$ due to its computational complexity.

 \textbf{Masked channel prediction.} To evaluate the model's ability to capture CD, we introduce a novel evaluation method, \textit{masked channel prediction}, which involves predicting the future values of the masked channel using the historical values of the unmasked channels.
 Specifically, we calculate the average loss for each channel when masked once, with the loss for the $c$-th channel expressed as: